isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-roots/index.md

 Next, Husqvarna TR317C has a speed of 180 RPM in its 208cc engine from Briggs & Stratton that has enough power to cut out or remove roots.
 Thus, be ready to use this tool to cut through various roots with top efficiency.
 Also, the device has a quality tine shield that'll protect you from flying debris that may come when you're tilling your garden.
 Husqvarna TR317D is also appropriate for undertaking lighter-duty tilling.

 Wit its tines being 6.
 5 inches in depth and made from durable steel plus they are counter-rotate, you'll readily pulverize and break up any hard or compact soil.
-The [rear-tine tiller](https://pestpolicy.com/best-rear-tine-tiller/) will work in all USA states as its CARB-compliant - it'll also give you top fuel efficiency with its powerful 208cc engine.
+The [rear-tine tiller](https://pestpolicy.com/best-rear-tine-tiller/)will work in all USA states as its CARB-compliant - it'll also give you top fuel efficiency with its powerful 208cc engine.

 It also has agricultural tires that are engineered to work perfectly for most land and soil types.